India’s football history is long and detailed because it was at one time the national sport.

 He started his career in 2010 by signing up for the East Bengal team.

-While he made his international debut when he represented India in the U-19 and U-23 levels.
+He made his international debut when he represented India at the U-19 and U-23 levels.

-Sandhu’s senior team debut resulted in a 1-1 draw against Turkmenistan in the year 2011.
+Sandhu’s senior team debut resulted in a 1-1 draw against Turkmenistan in 2011.

-This 28-year-old was declared the Indian national team’s Captain in 2016 (a huge achievement) during the match against Puerto Rico.
+This 31-year-old was declared the Indian Football Captain in 2016 (a monumental achievement) during the match against Puerto Rico.

-Gurpreet Singh Sandhu is perhaps the first Indian to ever play in the UEFA Europa League.
+Gurpreet Singh Sandhu is perhaps the first Indian to play in the UEFA Europa League.

 The goalkeeper gave probably the best performance of his life against Qatar by pulling off 11 mind-blowing saves to keep the game scoreless.